fractal-bootcamp/samcrider.boilerplate-script/README.md

 #### Please contribute!

-We don't have a contributing guide yet, but we're working on it.
-In the meantime, feel free to open an issue or submit a pull request.
+We have a contributing guide!
+Check it out [here](https://github.com/SamuelRCrider/chiks/CONTRIBUTING.md).
+This is especially important if you want to add a new stack to Chiks.

 ## 📄 License